 Federal courts and the majority of state courts now use the Daubert Standard when determining the admissibility of expert witness testimony.
 However, a few state courts still employ the Frye Standard.

 General Electric Co. v.
 Joiner allowed judges to exclude expert witness testimony when gaps exist between the evidence and the conclusions of the expert.
-In the GE case, the Plaintiff claimed that exposure to PCBs caused his lung cancer.
-However, the court ruled that the Plaintiff, a smoker with a family history of lung cancer, did not prove that he was significantly exposed to PCBs and that there was no admissible scientific evidence that PCBs caused his cancer.
+In the GE case, the Plaintiff claimed exposure to PCBs caused his lung cancer.
+However, the court ruled the Plaintiff, a smoker with a family history of lung cancer, did not prove he was significantly exposed to PCBs.
+Moreover, there was no admissible scientific evidence PCBs caused his cancer.
 The General Electric decision protects parties to a legal suit when the other party has the finances to purchase an expert “hired gun” who illogically, speciously, or unscrupulously develops conclusions that benefit the arguments posed by the expert’s client.

 Questions to Consider When Hiring and Preparing an Expert Witness